Karni Mata: Suwa Brahman obtains a Boon

 Suwap village, now belonging to the Kiniya Charanas as their jagir, was named after a Brahmin named Suwa who settled there and made a fortune as a moneylender to local jagirdars.
 Despite being prosperous and married thrice, Suwa was mocked for being childless.
-Thus he went and prayed to Karniji, who by then was known as a divine child, an incarnation of Shakti, and she blessed him with a son.
+Thus he went and prayed to Karniji, who by then was known as a divine child, an incarnation of Shakti, and she blessed him.
 In due course, a son was born to Suwa.

 News of Bhagwati Karniji's miracles soon spread, and people came from far and wide in large numbers seeking her help.
 They returned healed and content, their prayers answered.

 Pugal kingdom and Rao Shekha (1402 AD)

 Pugal, located 80 km west of Bikaner, was ruled by Rao Shekha, a Bhati chieftain, during Karniji's childhood.
 The small kingdom was frequently raided by the ruler of Multan due to its exposed position to the expanding Rathore domains.
 Rao Shekha led raids into distant towns and villages of Multan and Sindh to sustain his followers, as resources were scarce in the Thar desert.
 Despite Multan's punitive raids on Shekha's domains, he was undeterred.

-During this period, Karniji's fame has spread in nearby lands and attracted devotees across the region.
-One such devotee was Rao Shekha's wife, a pious lady devoted to Shakti, and convinced that Bhagwati Karniji was an avatar of Bhagwati Avadji, the Kuldevi of Bhati Rajputs, and urged her husband to seek Karniji's blessings.
+During this period, Karniji's fame had spread to nearby lands and attracted devotees across the region.
+One such devotee was Rao Shekha's wife, a pious woman devoted to Shakti, and convinced that Bhagwati Karniji was an avatar of Bhagwati Avadji, the Kuldevi of Bhati Rajputs, and urged her husband to seek Karniji's blessings.

 On his way to an expedition against his enemies, Rao Shekha stopped at Suwap and sought Karniji's blessings.
-When he saw a 15-year-old girl with a basket of food, he realized it was Karniji.
+When he saw a 15-year-old girl with a basket of food, he realised it was Karniji.
 He and his soldiers dismounted from their horses and camels and bowed before her, seeking blessings and prosperity for their line.

 Karniji directed Rao Shekha and his men to wait at the Kotri while she delivered the food to her father, Mehaji.
 Although Shekha insisted on proceeding with his expedition, Karniji insisted that they stay as guests and have a meal before leaving.
 Shekha expressed concern that there were around 140 men with him and it might not be possible to feed everyone at the moment.
 However, he instructed his warriors to take whatever was served and not embarrass the hostess by requesting a second helping.